ALI MORADI, MD, MPH, DR.PH

 Prevention, Center for Disease Control & Prevention (CDC) Atlanta, GA, 2009 to present.

-- Faculty Award of the Year for Distinguished Teaching (2014) at Lake Eerie College
+- Faculty Award of the Year for Distinguished Teaching (2014) at Lake Erie College of

-- Leadership Award for Simulation Patient Center (2015) from Lake Eerie College of Osteopathic Medicine and State College of Florida.
+- Leadership Award for Simulation Patient Center (2015) from Lake Erie College of Osteopathic Medicine and State College of Florida.

 - American Public Health Association (APHA)